 If you're carrying dangerous goods you must declare this to the port of departure at least 24 hours in advance.

 All dangerous goods shipments must be accompanied by a Dangerous Goods Note (DGN).
 These notes must contain the information required by SOLAS Chapter VII, Regulation 4 or MARPOL Annex III Regulation 4.

-Vehicles carrying dangerous goods shall be placarded and marked in accordance with the requirements of chapter 5.3 of the IMDG Code.
+Other than the exceptions detailed below, vehicles carrying dangerous goods shall be placarded and marked in accordance with the requirements of chapter 5.3 of the International Maritime Dangerous Goods (IMDG) Code.
 Note that these requirements differ from those required by ADR.

-Vehicles over 3.5 tonnes GVM carrying dangerous goods must be fitted with lashing points on all routes.
+Vehicles over 3.5 tonnes GVM carrying dangerous goods must be fitted with lashing points of sufficient strength on all routes.
 CalMac cannot provide any legal coverage on the carriage of dangerous goods.

 We reserve the right to inspect any vehicle presented for shipment and can refuse to convey it if the regulations are being contravened.